rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       by Kornienko et al., (2024) (Kevin Allens lab) see https://doi.org/10.7554/eLife.35949.001

-      Basically uses the binned spike train instead of the autocorrelogram as the input to the periodogram function (they use pwelch in R; periodogram is a simplified call to welch in scipy.signal)
+      Uses the binned spike train instead of the autocorrelogram as the input to the periodogram function (they use pwelch in R; periodogram is a simplified call to welch in scipy.signal)